NoeCabannes/EABRA-French-Aggregator-Based-Readability-Assessment/README.md

 # EABRA: English Aggregator-Based Readability Assessment

-Heavely inspired by FABRA (2022, UCLouvin), EABRA is a Python toolkit designed to evaluate the readability of English texts.
+EABRA is a Python toolkit designed to evaluate the readability of English texts.
 It is the English counterpart to the French FABRA toolkit.
 It automatically extracts a wide array of language features (Length, Lexical, Syntactic, and Discourse) from your text and calculates 18 statistical aggregators for each feature, providing an extremely detailed linguistic profile of the input.
+It resues the language variables and aggregators from FABRA.

 ## Features Extracted